Going Implant-Free

 Whether you are facing complications or simply having a change of heart about your implants, removal gives you the chance to return to your natural breast shape and size.
 It frees you from any concerns your implants may be causing or worries about continued monitoring as they age.

-How Common Is Explant Surgery?
+How Common Is Breast Implant Removal?

 Compared with breast augmentation, the number of women choosing to have their implants removed is quite low.
 More common is breast revision surgery to either exchange implants that have ruptured, adjust implant size, or correct issues such as asymmetry.
 After augmentation, a woman can expect to need at least 1 and more likely 2 or more implant revision surgeries over her lifetime.